 However, if your claim is lost, you are still not liable for any legal fees, hence the name "no win, no fee".
 Therefore, even if you lose, there is absolutely no financial risk when making a no win no fee claim.

 Making sure your claim is successful

-- Secondly, as a result of this accident, you must have suffered some kind of long term injury or illness.
+- Secondly, as a result of this accident, you must have suffered some kind of personal injury or illness.
 For the purposes of a claim, this 'injury' can be physical or psychological in nature.
 The 'accident' in question might have been a one-off incident, or a longer term problem such as an unsafe working environment causing serious illness.

-The expert solicitor we'll put you in touch with will do everything to ensure you fully grasp the nuances of your case, and the nature of compensation cases as a whole.
-The solicitor will define the meaning of 'no win no fee', explain how successful you case is likely to be, and how much of your compensation payout (if applicable) you can expect to keep.
-These points will be discussed on a no obligation basis, and your case will only be taken on should your solicitor feel you have a significant chance of succeeding.
+Our expert solicitor will do everything to ensure you fully grasp the nuances of your case, and the nature of compensation cases as a whole.
+The solicitor will fully define the meaning of 'no win no fee', explain how successful you case is likely to be, and how much of your compensation payout (if applicable) you can expect to keep.
+These points will be discussed on a no obligation basis, and your case will only be taken on should our solicitor feel you have a good chance of succeeding.
 Feel free to contact us even if you are unsure if you have a case for compensation, as our legal advisers will be able to give you a definite answer.

 Most of us can expect to sustain an injury at work at some point during our lives.
 Depending on the industry in which a person is employed, injuries can be as insignificant as a paper cut or twisted ankle, to one more severe such as spinal damage, or the loss of a limb.